-This year’s speakers reflect a broad spectrum of ways in which designers, horticulturists and thinkers engage with the living world — from ecological technology to landscape design, restoration and the philosophy of our relationship with nature.
+This year’s speakers reflect a broad spectrum of ways in which designers, horticulturists, and thinkers engage with the living world — from historical gardens and ecological technology to landscape design, restoration, and the philosophy of our relationship with nature.

 Date: Saturday, 28th February 2026